 "Yes, Delia, what's up?"

 "Matt, you're not going to believe it," she exclaimed.
-I just discovered Moore's driver's license is a phony.
+I just discovered our perp's driver's license is a phony.
 The DMV has no record of a, "Travis Moore" based on the license information.
 It's not him, Matt.
 What did you find out at MPD?"

 "Nothing, they let him go -- claimed he had no criminal background."